tagion/tagion/documents/modules/dart/block_file_recycler.md

 The labels indicate the names that are used in the Document stored in the MasterBlock.

 ### RecycleSegments
-RecycleSegments are special, because they do not point to the next `BlockSegment` in the `BlockFile`, but instead points to the next `RecycleSegment`.
+RecycleSegments are special, because they point to the next `RecycleSegment` instead of pointing to the next BlockSegment.
 This allows us to get a list of all the segments that are "recycled.
 They contain the following:

 | Variable Name | Type   | Label    | Description           |